laszewsk/nist/catalog/aws/apache-mxnet-on-aws-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/apache-mxnet-on-aws.yaml
 ---

+{{% pageinfo %}}
+Apache MXNet on AWS is a fast and scalable training and inference framework with an easy-to-use, concise API for machine learning.
+{{% /pageinfo %}}

 ## Description

 Apache MXNet on AWS is a fast and scalable training and inference framework with an easy-to-use, concise API for machine learning.